-- Buildings certified under the Energy Star Program must be current within 3 years prior to application submission. - LEED Silver (or greater) buildings can be submitted each time prior to application submission. - Water/wastewater reduction data must be updated and calculated to the more recent, complete year prior to application submission.
+- Buildings certified under the Energy Star Program must be current within the past 3 years. - LEED Silver (or greater) buildings can be submitted for points each time certification is sought. - Water/wastewater reduction data must be updated and calculated to the most recent, complete year for each time certification is sought.